 Bioengineering, MSE

-The Bioengineering master's program provides an interdisciplinary education in scientific and engineering fundamentals, with an emphasis on new developments in the field of Bioengineering.
-The primary goal of the Penn Bioengineering master's program is to provide students with a customized curriculum designed to prepare them to function creatively and independently in industry, research and development, government or academia.
+The Bioengineering master’s program provides an interdisciplinary education grounded in scientific and engineering fundamentals, with an emphasis on emerging developments in the field.
+The program is designed to give students a customizable curriculum that prepares them to think creatively and work independently in industry, research and development, government, or academia.
+Each student can tailor the program to align with their individual interests and career goals.

 Curriculum